Razyapoo/Indoor-Positioning-System/Archive/Journal/readme.md

   - Delay parameter was set to small value.
 When tag has computed the distance, it sent to the server ack to establish the connection.
 Tag didn't get the ack from server and started to compute new value.

 - Updates:
+  - state diagram for tag
+# Nov 1, 2022

+- Updates:
-  - creation of state diagram (tag)
+  - state diagram for anchor
-  - implementation of load balancing algorithm to balance the overloading of anchors with tag requests